Ayear ago I heard some alarming news that one of the 3 credit bureaus, Equifax, had been the victim of a hacking attack.

 - Sign up for free credit monitoring services: Sign up for credit monitoring services with free sites like Credit Sesame and Credit Karma.
 They'll send you alerts when changes are made to your credit file, keeping you up to date on what's going on with your credit.

 - Put a freeze on your credit: Put a freeze on your credit through the pages linked above, and ensure that new accounts aren't opened using your name and information.
+It's now free to do so there's no reason not to do it.

 - Keep tabs on your existing accounts: Make sure to keep tabs on your existing accounts, and make sure no fraudulent charges are made.
 If you can put in place alerts on your credit cards/etc to ensure you get notified of out of the ordinary charges.